inonwir/Unity-CUBETHON-GAME/README.md

 # Unity-CUBETHON-GAME
-This is the game that I followed the instruction from Brackeys channel on Youtube.
+This is a simple CUBETHON game that I followed the instruction from Brackeys channel on Youtube.</br>

 ![](https://j.gifs.com/OM0NXr.gif)